telefonicaid/thinking-cities/docs/quickguide.md

 # Step 1 - Send data

-Before doing any coding, identify the sensors on your device and decide which data do you want to send to Thinking Things Cloud.
+Before doing any coding, identify the sensors on your device and decide which data do you want to send to the Cloud.

 Sending data is as simple as sending an HTTP POST request using your API key with your measures.
 Please use “\#” and “|” separators to split data